getzola/zola/docs/content/documentation/content/overview.md

 While not shown in the example, sections can be nested indefinitely.

+## Assets colocation

 The `content` directory is not limited to markup files though: it's natural to want to co-locate a page and some related assets.

-Gutenberg supports that pattern out of the box: create a folder, add a `index.md` file and as many non-markdown as you want.
+Gutenberg supports that pattern out of the box: create a folder, add a `index.md` file and as many non-markdown files as you want.
-Those assets will be copied in the same folder when building so you can just use a relative path to access them.
+Those assets will be copied in the same folder when building the site which allows you to use a relative path to access them.

 ```bash
 └── with-assets
     ├── index.md
     └── yavascript.js
 ```

+By default, this page will get the folder name (`with-assets` in this case) as its slug.